vitorfgd/unity-openr/README.md

 $ ./appify openunity.sh "Unity Openr"
 ```

-In order to give your application permission you'll need to execute this command after:
+In order to give your application permission, you are going to need to execute this command:

 ```sh
 $ chmod 744 Unity\ Openr.app